drvinceknight/cfm/_assessment/index.md

 - Below 40%

-  No state if the field or references included.
+  No state of the field or references included.

 - Between 40 and 49%

   An inaccurate state of the field included.
 Some poor references included.

 - Between 50 and 59%